corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/serialization-default-evolution.md

 * Changing the type of existing constructor parameters.

 {{< note >}}
-Any transient properties that aren't declared in the constructor are not serialized.
+Any transient properties that are not declared in the constructor are not serialized.
 {{< /note >}}

 ## Adding nullable properties